General Information, Policies, Procedures and Regulations General Procedures and Regulations Code of Teaching Responsibility

 Course content: Instructors shall be responsible for ensuring that the content of the courses they teach is consistent with the course descriptions approved by the University Committee on Curriculum and the University Council.
 Instructors shall direct class activities toward the fulfillment of course objectives and shall evaluate student performance in a manner consistent with these objectives.

 Student Assessment and Final Grades: Instructors shall be responsible for informing students, in a timely manner so as to enhance learning, of the grading criteria and methods used to determine grades on individual assignments.
 Instructors shall be responsible for assessing a student’s performance based on announced criteria and on standards of academic achievement.
 Instructors shall submit final course grades in accordance with University deadlines.
-Assessment methods (effective Spring 2013) should be appropriate to the learning objectives of the course.
+Assessment methods should be appropriate to the learning objectives of the course.
 In that context, instructors are expected to take reasonable steps to create an assessment environment that promotes academic integrity.
 When proctoring or other security measures are necessary to ensure integrity of assessments, then such measures should be administered in a manner consistent with the design and delivery of the course.

-Testing Documents: Instructors shall be responsible for returning to students student answers to quizzes, tests, and examinations with such promptness to enhance the learning experience.
+Testing Documents: Instructors shall be responsible for returning to student's answers to quizzes, tests, and examinations with such promptness to enhance the learning experience.
 Instructors shall retain final examination answers for at least one semester to allow students to review or to retrieve them.
 All testing questions (whether on quizzes, tests, or mid-semester or final examinations) are an integral part of course materials, and the decision whether to allow students to retain them is left to the discretion of the instructor.

-Term Papers and Comparable Projects: Instructors shall be responsible for returning to students student term papers and other comparable projects with sufficient promptness to enhance the learning experience.
+Term Papers and Comparable Projects: Instructors shall be responsible for returning to student's term papers and other comparable projects with sufficient promptness to enhance the learning experience.
 Term papers and other comparable projects are the property of students who prepare them.
 Instructors shall retain such unclaimed course work for at least one semester to allow students to retrieve such work.
 Instructors have a right to retain a copy of student course work for their own files.

 Class Meetings: Instructors shall be responsible for meeting their classes regularly and at scheduled times.
 To allow units to take appropriate action, instructors shall notify their units if they are to be absent and have not made suitable arrangements regarding their classes.